12 Best Companion Plants for Hostas

 LAMIUM (SPOTTED DEAD NETTLE)

 Lamium maculatum is a lovely ground cover for decorating the edge of your hosta garden.
 In addition to its silvery foliage, lamium also produces showy pink, purple or white flowers in late spring.
 There are many beautiful cultivars to choose from, such as ‘White Nancy’ and ‘Purple Dragon.’
 Be aware that some types of lamium are aggressive growers and when planted in a place they like, can be difficult to control.
 To learn if that’s a concern in your area, check the map here.

 Here is another shade-loving plant with lovely foliage.
 Lungwort’s velvety, lance-shaped leaves are speckled with silvery-white spots.
 During late spring, the plants are covered with clusters of pink, blue or purple flowers, sometimes all on the same plant.

 TIARELLA (FOAM FLOWER)

 Tiarella is an endearing native plant with foliage that’s similar to a heuchera, but not as flashy.
 It tolerates more heat and humidity than heucheras and this makes it a good choice for southern areas.
-The pale pink or creamy white bottle-brush flowers that appear in late spring.
+The pale pink or creamy white bottle-brush flowers appear in late spring.

 Spring bulbs are ideal companions for hostas.
 Eligible candidates include early-bloomers such as miniature daffodils, scilla, muscari and fritillaria.
-For another family of bulbs that will stretch the season into late spring, consider alliums.
-After these spring bulbs have finished blooming, hostas will quickly cover up their fading foliage.
+To stretch the season into early summer, consider adding alliums as well.
+When these spring bulbs finish blooming, the leaves of your hostas will quickly cover up the fading foliage.